johannvalur/chattio/CODE_SIGNING.md

 ### Notarization fails

-- Check that `APPLE_ID_PASSWORD` is an app-specific password, not your regular Apple ID password
+- Check that `APPLE_APP_SPECIFIC_PASSWORD` is an app-specific password, not your regular Apple ID password
 - Verify your Apple ID has access to the team
 - Check notarization status: `xcrun notarytool history --apple-id YOUR_APPLE_ID --team-id YOUR_TEAM_ID --password YOUR_APP_PASSWORD`